RichardMoot/Grail0/README.md

 natural deduction proofs.

-The current version of Grail 0 is based on source code developed by Richard Moot, Xander Schrijen, Gert Jan Verhoog with additional code by Michael Moortgat.
+The current version of Grail 0 is based on source code developed by Richard Moot, Xander Schrijen and Gert Jan Verhoog, with additional code by Michael Moortgat.

 # Requirements

-The current distribution was last modified at 22 February 2015 and has been verified to work with SWI Prolog 6.6.6.
+The current distribution was last modified at 22 July 2015 and has been verified to work with SWI Prolog 6.6.6.
 A version of pdflatex (or other LaTeX version) is required for the LaTeX output.